BadrElya/Schweissnaht_Segmentierung/customDataScripts/README.md

 ## 2. padding_images.py

-This script takes a directory of image files, resizes them by adding black padding to the right side if needed, and saves the resized images back to their original file paths.
+This script takes a directory of image files, resizes them by adding zero padding to the right side if needed, and saves the resized images back to their original file paths.

 ```
 python padding_images.py input_folder 1248